 Use the Offline renewal/upgrade method if the Orchid Core VMS server doesn't have an internet connection.
-This renewal method is very similar to the original activation method.
+This renewal method is very similar to the activation method used in older versions of Orchid Core VMS.

 - 1. Open Orchid Core VMS and sign in using an administrator level username and password. - 2.
 Once signed into Orchid Core VMS, open the System Menu in the top-right corner of the screen and select Activation.